skip to Main Content

 Example

 Jennifer is employed with a company that offers a 401(k).
 She is thinking about ways to support Ballet Austin in the future and learned she can name the Ballet Austin Foundation as a beneficiary of her 401(k).
-After she retires, she will continue to make withdrawals, but will be able to leave the remainder to the BAF upon her passing.
+After she retires, she will withdraw funds as needed for living expenses and can leave a portion or all of the remaining balance to the BAF upon her passing.

 Benefits to you: